What you need to know about coming to

 This place is all about therapy, or healing.
 What does that mean?

-No matter what your experience, the purpose of therapy at The Safe Calm Place is to enhance your super power as a young person.
+No matter what your life experience, the purpose of therapy at The Safe Calm Place is to enhance your super power as a young person.
 You are here because something is getting in the way of you being your best self.
-That might be big feelings that are hard to deal with, that might be something scary or painful that happened.
+That might be big feelings that are hard to deal with, or something scary or painful that happened.
 You may not know or understand what you are thinking or feeling, but know this—you have come to the right place.

 Therapy can be hard work!

-I have lots of tools for us to get the work done together that will make it easier—games and art work and ways to move and ways to be quiet and still.
+We have lots of tools for us to get the work done together that will make it easier—games and art work and ways to move and ways to be quiet and still.
 Ways to bring your safe person in so you will feel less alone as we are working on difficult things.
-But it will be work.
+It may be fun at times and it may be hard at times.
+Growing requires all of us to take the courageous risk to step outside our comfort zone.

-I will never ask you to do work that I don’t believe will be helpful to you.
+We will never ask you to do work that we don’t believe will be helpful to you.

-I have worked with many amazing kids and one thing I have learned is that young people are always stronger than they believe, especially when they are in pain.
+We have worked with many amazing kids and one thing we have learned is that young people are always stronger than they believe, especially when they are in pain.
 You are NEVER alone when you are here and that will make it so that you can do the hard work of healing the places inside you that hurt and keep you from being your best self.

 There may be days you don’t want to come here.

-Days when you don’t want to talk or play.
+Days when you don’t want to talk or play happen.
 We will figure out how to help on those days, too.
 Or we will figure out if the best thing for you is a break.
 We will talk about this together with your safe person.

 When you come through the door, you are expected to treat yourself, anyone else in the building, and the toys and objects in the office with respect.